SpikySpam/Tutorials/03_nginx_proxy_manager/README.md

 ![NPM Banner](_assets/images/nginx_proxy_banner.png)

-In this Tutorial we are going to setup **Nginx Proxy Manager**, so we can redirect public incomming request to a correct machine and/or application in our homelab.
+In this Tutorial we are going to setup **Nginx Proxy Manager**, so we can redirect public incomming request to a correct machine and/or application in our homelab without compromising our public IP address at home.

 ## Video